 What are the Side Effects of Neurofeedback?

 Again, neurofeedback is considered a “low-risk intervention’ because of its very low incidence of adverse effects.
 This is especially true when compared to the severity and frequency of side effects due to prescription medication.
-Neurofeedback is the brain equivalent of physical exercises, and the most common side effect of physical exercise is that you get tired.
-As with physical training, fatigue is the most commonly reported side effect after a session.
+Neurofeedback is the brain equivalent of physical exercise; as with physical training, fatigue is the most commonly reported side effect after a session.

 While brain training is in many ways similar to physical training, the brain expresses the side effects of training differently than the body does.
 The fatigue feels much like the mental tiring after learning a complex mental skill, or the exhaustion felt after speaking a non-fluent language.